eirikvold/pmpro/readme.txt

 Fork from https://github.com/strangerstudios/pmpro-roles/
 Credits and thanks to strangerstudios & joshlevinson

-Plugin adds/updates a User Role for WP Residence theme in User profile.
+Plugin adds a User Role value for WP Residence theme in usermeta 'user_estate_role' where Residence theme User Roles are (1, 2 , 3 or 4): 1 = simple user, 2 = agent, 3 = agency, 4 = developer

-(Additionally it adds a WordPress Role for each Membership that is useful for access control)
+Additionally it adds a WordPress Role for each Membership that is useful for access control

-Plugin adds/updates a fields value with "X" (like in "pmpro_role_X") accordingly in the Users profile

-Where values in WP Residence are
-X = 1 : User
-X = 2: Single Agent
-X = 3: Agency
-X = 4: Developer

-e.g. User Role (1, 2 , 3 or 4): 1 = simple user, 2 = agent, 3 = agency, 4 = developer

-Adds a WordPress Role for each Membership Level with Display Name = Membership Level Name and Role Name = 'pmpro_role_X' (where X is the WP Residence User Role ID).
+Adds a WordPress Role for each Membership Level with Display Name = Membership Level Name and Role Name

 == Description ==
 This plugin currently requires Paid Memberships Pro and WP Residence theme.